Frequently Asked Questions

 What is Cotlook?

 Cotlook Limited is a private company that publishes specialised information services related to the cotton industry.
 It is wholly owned by The Outlook Group Limited.

 Cotlook is the leading commercial provider of international cotton market information and analysis and is the source of the Cotlook A Index.
 The company’s origins stretch back over ninety years and its staff have developed an unrivalled reputation for their expertise, impartiality and integrity.
-Cotlook offers services mainly in English, but also provides a weekly Russian-language market summary and translations of certain printed and on-line publications in Chinese.
+Cotlook offers services mainly in English, but also provides on-line publications in other languages.